Optimal Decisions for Liquid Staking: Allocation and Exit Timing: Optimal Exit Time

 where $\mathbb{E}^{s,x} \left( \cdot, \cdot\right)$ denotes the expectation conditional on the process starting at time $s$ and state $x$.
 In particular, setting $s = 0$ yields the optimal solution to our problem.

 \quad Let $Y_t = \left( s+t, \tilde{P}_t \right)$.
 The characteristic operator $\hat{\mathcal{A}}$ associated with $Y_t$ is given by

 Let $D$ denote the continuation region, and define the subset

 The set $\left\{x: x \in U \right\}$ takes the form $B_1 \left( s\right)<x<B_2\left( s\right)$, where $B_1, B_2$ are functions of $s$.
 Accordingly, we consider the optimal stopping time of the form $\tau^\star = \inf \left\{ t \geq 0: B_1 \left(t\right) \leq \tilde{P_t} \leq B_2 \left(t \right) \right\}$.
-Let $V_{\star} \left( s,x\right) = \mathbb{E}^{s,x} \left[ g \left(\tau^\star, \tilde{P}_{\tau^\star} \right) \right]$.
+Let $V_{\star} \left( s,x\right) = \mathbb{E}^{s,x} \left[ Z \left(\tau^\star, \tilde{P}_{\tau^\star} \right) \right]$.
 The value function $V_\star$ and the optimal stopping boundary $B_1\left(s\right)$ and $B_2\left(s\right)$ can be obtained by solving the following free boundary problem \citep{oksendal1998,Peskir2006}:

 In general, solving the free-boundary problem \eqref{prob: free boundary} is analytically intractable.
-Moreover, time-dependent boundaries $B_1\left(s\right)$ and $B_2\left(s\right)$ may be impractical for implementation in real-world investment.
-Therefore, we restrict our search to stopping times based on fixed stopping levels.
+We therefore begin by restricting the analysis to stopping times with fixed stopping levels.
+We then use numerical experiments to investigate the free-boundary solution and examine how it differs from the fixed-level strategy.